pkeffect/discord-downloader/README.md

 1. Open Discord in your browser or desktop app
 2. Find an image, GIF, or video you want to download
-3. Drag the media directly into the drop area in the Discord Image Downloader web app
+3. Drag the media directly into the drop area in the Discord Media Download web app
 4. The file will be downloaded to the `downloads` folder with the appropriate file extension

 ## Technical Details